-I am dedicated to serving the transgender and non-binary (TGNB) community through gender-affirming surgery procedures.
-I am one of the few surgeons in the United States with this focus.
+Dr. Hanna is dedicated to exclusively serving the transgender and non-binary (TGNB) community through gender-affirming surgery procedures.
+Our clinic has one of the few surgeons in the United States with this focus.

-My training is extensive.
-I traveled to Europe to learn advanced techniques under distinguished professor and leader in urogenital reconstructive surgery, Dr. Miroslav Djordjevic.
-I then completed a gender-affirming surgery fellowship.
+Dr. Hanna’s training is extensive.
+He traveled to Europe to learn advanced techniques under distinguished professor and leader in urogenital reconstructive surgery, Dr. Miroslav Djordjevic.
+He then completed a year-long gender-affirming surgery fellowship.
 Dr. Hanna is certified by The American Board of Urology.

-The Hanna Gender Center staff and I offer more than expertise.
+The Hanna Gender Center staff and Dr. Hanna offer more than expertise.
 We are compassionate listeners who take an individualized, patient-centered approach to everything we do.
 We are understanding and considerate, and your comfort, care, and experience are our top priorities.